-Connection Parameter Description / Specification Details Example CGP Consecutive good packets between TB and TE CGP parameter specification: cgp = "CGP" EQUAL The CGP parameter MUST consist of N times minimum 1 digit and represent a statistic of consecutive good packets in the received RTP stream CGP=0.0.2.1.6.15329.23 cgp-param = 1DIGIT "."
-1DIGIT "."
-1DIGIT PS Packets Sent PS parameter specification: The PS parameter MUST consist of minimum 1 digit and represent the total number of packets that were sent in the received RTP stream.
-(PS= Pr + PD) PS=20354 20354 packets sent in the RTP stream. ps = "PS" EQUAL ps-param ps-param = 1DIGIT OS Octets Sent The OS 1 digit a that we have that we Octets Sent The OS parameter MUST consist of minimum 1 digit and represent the statistcs of octets OS=3218 at were sent in the received RTP stream.
-3218 octets sent in the RTP stream. os-param = 1DIGIT OR Octets Received OR parameter specification: The OR parameter MUST consist of minimum 1 digit and represent the statistics of octets Number of all good octets received on the connection in the report period.
-OR=43218 43218 octets received in the RTP stream. or-param = 1DIGIT Good octets are all octets that arrived in time to be inserted in the voice stream and are not discarded for any reason (e.g., buffer overrun).
+Connection Parameter Description / Specification Details Example CGP Consecutive good packets between TB and TE CGP parameter specification: cgp = "CGP" EQUAL cgp-param The CGP parameter MUST consist of N times minimum 1 digit and represent a statistic of consecutive good packets in the received RTP stream CGP=0.0.2.1.6.15329.23 cgp-param = 1DIGIT "."
+1DIGIT PS Packets Sent PS parameter specification: ps = "PS" EQUAL The PS parameter MUST consist of minimum 1 digit and represent the total number of packets that were sent in the received RTP stream.
+(PS= Pr + PD) PS=20354 20354 packets sent in the RTP stream. ps-param = 1DIGIT OS Octets Sent OS parameter specification: os = "OS" EQUAL os-param The OS parameter MUST consist of minimum 1 digit and represent the statistcs of octets that were sent in the received RTP stream.
+OS=3218 3218 octets sent in the RTP stream. os-param = 1DIGIT OR Octets Received OR parameter specification: The OR parameter MUST consist of minimum 1 digit and represent the statistics of octets Number of all good octets received on the connection in the report period.
+OR=43218 43218 octets received in the RTP stream. or = "OR" EQUAL or-param or-param = 1DIGIT Good octets are all octets that arrived in time to be inserted in the voice stream and are not discarded for any reason (e.g., buffer overrun).
 IE Impairments The IE parameter MUST consist of minimum 1 digit and represent the impairments from low-bit codecs and packet loss.
 IE=10 10 impairments from low- bit codecs and packet loss.
 TCLW Telephony echo signal attenuation The TCLW parameter MUST consist of minimum 1 digit and is a single number that indicates how well the telephone attenuates it's echo signal.
 TCL is expressed in dB.
 TCLW=40 40 dB